go-goyave/goyave/docs_src/src/guide/configuration.md

 #### config.GetString

 Get a string config entry.
-Panics if the entry doesn't exist or is not a string.
+Panics if the entry doesn't exist or is not a `string` or if it doesn't exist.

 | Parameters   | Return            |
 |--------------|-------------------|